Verified compilation of space-efficient reversible circuits: Introduction

-Verification of reversible circuits has been previously considered from the viewpoint of checking equivalence against a benchmark circuit or specification \cite{Wille:2009, Yamashita:2010}.
+Verification of reversible circuits has been previously considered from the viewpoint of checking equivalence against a benchmark circuit or specification \cite{Wille:2009,Yamashita:2010}.
 This can double as both \emph{program verification} and \emph{translation validation}, but every compiled circuit needs to be verified separately.
 Moreover, a program that is easy to formally verify may be translated into a circuit with hundreds of bits, and is thus very difficult to verify.
-To the authors' knowledge, no verification of a reversible circuit compiler has yet been carried out.
-By contrast, many compilers for general purpose programming languages have been formally verified in recent years -- most famously, the CompCert optimizing C compiler \cite{Leroy:2006, Leroy:2009}, written and verified in Coq.
-Since then, many other compilers have been developed and verified in a range of languages and logics including Coq, HOL, \fstar, etc., with features such as shared memory \cite{Beringer:2014}, functional programming \cite{Chlipala:2010, Fournet:2013, Kumar:2014} and modularity \cite{Perconti:2014, Neis:2015}.
+Recent work has shown progress towards verification of more general properties of reversible and quantum circuits via model checking \cite{Zuliani16}, but to the authors' knowledge, no verification of a reversible circuit compiler has yet been carried out.
+By contrast, many compilers for general purpose programming languages have been formally verified in recent years -- most famously, the CompCert optimizing C compiler \cite{Leroy:2006}, written and verified in Coq.
+Since then, many other compilers have been developed and verified in a range of languages and logics including Coq, HOL, \fstar, etc., with features such as shared memory \cite{Beringer:2014}, functional programming \cite{Chlipala:2010,Fournet:2013} and modularity \cite{Perconti:2014,Neis:2015}.